-The number of target LTIP units comprising each Annual Award was based on the closing price of the Company's common stock reported on the New York Stock Exchange ("NYSE") on the dates of grant and the number of target LTIP units comprising each Long-Term Award was based on the fair value of the Long-Term Awards as determined by an independent valuation consultant, in each case rounded to the next whole LTIP unit in order to eliminate fractional units.
+The number of target LTIP Units comprising each 2018 Program Annual Award target grant was based on the closing price of the Company's common stock reported on the New York Stock Exchange ("NYSE") on the dates of grant.
+The number of target LTIP Units comprising each Long-Term Award target grant was based on the fair value of the Long-Term Awards as determined by an independent valuation consultant, in each case rounded to the next whole LTIP Unit in order to eliminate fractional units.